Borjomi: Resort

 Borjomi is a balneological and climatic resort.
 During the Soviet times it had the status of a union resort.
 According to the relief and microclimate peculiarities Borjomi has several districts, of which Likani, Papa and Plateau are particularly favorable for treatment.
 The main treatment of the resort is mineral water used for drinking and balneological procedures.

 Other treatment factors in Borjomi are climatotherapy, mud treatment and more.
 The best time for climatotherapy is June–October.
 Medical indications: chronic diseases of the gastrointestinal tract, liver and biliary tract, alteration of substances, some diseases of the cardiovascular system.
 The season lasts all year.

 Borjomi-Kharagauli National Park

 The Borjomi-Kharagauli National Park administration, with offices, small hotel and visitors communication center are located at 23 Meskheti st, in Borjomi.
 The total area occupies 85,083 ha, which is more than 1% of the territory of Georgia.
-Borjomi-Kharagauli Protected Areas includes 6 districts - Borjomi, Kharagauli, Akhaltsikhe, Adigeni, Khashuri and Baghdati.
+Borjomi-Kharagauli Protected Areas includes 6 districts – Borjomi, Kharagauli, Akhaltsikhe, Adigeni, Khashuri and Baghdati.
 There are administrative and visitors centers of the national park in Borjomi and Kharagauli.
 Borjomi Strict Nature Reserve, Borjomi-Kharagauli National Park, Nedzvi Managed Reserve and Goderdzi Petrified Forest Natural Monument are the protected areas and managed by the park administration.

 Hiking, horse riding, biking, snow shoes, cultural and educational tours are also available in Borjomi-Kharagauli National Park tourist route network.
-The network amounts to 400-2,642 meters.
+The network amounts to 400–2,642 meters.
 The routes are provided with tourist shelters, picnic spots and camping sites.

+Railway services

+Borjomi is home to a station on the Georgian Railway, as well as one terminal of its subsidiary, the Borjomi–Bakuriani railway.
+The Borjomi - Vale line has been defunct for decades, though the railway still remains in place.
+Borjomi Park serves as the last stop on the Khashuri - Vale spur and trains don't go further.

+Geography

+Borjomi is situated in the Borjomi Gorge at the eastern edge of the National Park.